Who do we work with in our local community?

 Links to local schools

-Crawley College has worked hard to re-ignite links with local schools.
+Crawley College has worked hard to cement its links with local schools.
 As well as establishing practical activities including taster days, it runs a provision for those who have been excluded or on the verge of exclusion from school aged 14 and 15 and also provides vocational provision one day a week for over 50 children.
-Our Principal was Chair of the West Sussex Alternative Provision College during this year.
-We also continue to support STEM Crawley.
+We also continue to support STEM Crawley although we were unable to host it this year in the College.

 Links to local industry